gilmore-lab/protocols/Moore_Appointment_Scheduled_Directions_Email.md

 Please let me know if you have any questions.
 I look forward to seeing you.

 Thank you,
 Andrea
 Lab Manager
 Brain Development Laboratory
+Phone: 814-863-3116

 Directions to Moore

 Moore Building is located off of Park Avenue near the Nittany Lion Inn.
 Please park in the Nittany Parking Deck between Moore Building and the Nittany Lion Inn.
 See the maps below for location and parking information.

 --create and Insert New Maps--

 University Park Campus Map
 <IMG SRC="/imgs/Campus_Map.jpg" ALT="Campus Map" align="center">